03 August 2017 |

 The 6-segment latent class solution below illustrates both of these types of poor segments.
 This segmentation looks at preferences for tech companies.
 Segment 1 and 3 are both illustrating strong preferences for Samsung.
 Segments 2, 4, and 6 strongly prefer Apple.
 Two of the segments (5, and to an extent 4) have highly mixed preferences.

 Compare segments 2 and 6.
 People in these segments have a very strong preference for Apple.
-As Apple is the most preferred brand in the study, it makes sense that we would have Apple devotees split into multiple segments, in terms of their secondary preferences.
+As Apple is the most preferred brand in the study, it makes sense that we would have Apple devotees split into multiple segments, in terms of their second preferences.
 In segment 2, the hardware brands Samsung and Sony are the second and third most preferred brands.
 In segment 6, by contrast, the secondary preferences are for the software brands, Google and Microsoft.
 These segments make sense.
 It is just that from a managerial perspective they are perhaps not very interesting, and latent class analysis is only focused on the statistical properties of the data rather than the managerial significance.

 Another cause of correlated segments is where people have the same basic preferences, but they differ in the amount of noise (i.e., inconsistencies) in their data.

 Yet another cause of correlated segments is when a dominant attribute has been included.
-For example, if you have an attribute like “taste” in a study of food or drinks, or “quality” in a technology market, there is a good chance it will be important in all of your segments.
+For example, if you have an attribute like “taste” in a study of food or drinks or “quality” in a technology market, there is a good chance it will be important in all of your segments.

 In the case of the ‘Other’ segment, there are two reasons why it can occur.
 It can occur because you force together lots of very small segments.
 Or, because there is a segment of people that answer questions in a highly inconsistent fashion.

-A solution to this problem is often just to increase the number of segments, rather than using judgement to merge together similar segments.
+A solution to this problem is often just to increase the number of segments, rather than using judgment to merge together similar segments.
 This does not always solve the problem.
 Tip 11 provides a different solution which usually does the job.

 6. Switch to a continuous mixture model if you get ‘Other’ or correlated segments